AMANDA NINES, RD, LDN

 In particular, my leadership with a neuropsychology clinic and an autism evaluation team provides a wide range of experience.
 Extensive intervention experience with pediatric and adult patients allows for meaningful and rich treatment.
 I have additional professional training in Theraplay and life coaching.

-PAMELA DESAI, MA, LPC
+PAMELA DESAI, LPC

 It takes strength and courage to engage in personal growth willingly.
 I believe that the foundation of therapy is in the strength of the therapeutic relationship.
 This begins with providing a safe and comfortable environment centered around respect and support.